MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing-content.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

 Many technology options are available for real-time message ingestion, data storage, stream processing, storage of analytical data, and analytics and reporting.
-For an overview of these options, their capabilities, and key selection criteria, see [Big data architectures: Real-time processing](../../data-guide/technology-choices/real-time-ingestion.md) in the [Azure Data Architecture Guide](../../data-guide/index.md).

 Microservices have become a popular architectural style for building cloud applications that are resilient, highly scalable, independently deployable, and able to evolve quickly.
 Microservices require a different approach to designing and building applications.
 Tools such as Docker, Kubernetes, Azure Service Fabric, and Nomad enable the development of microservices-based architectures.
 For guidance on building and running a microservices-based architecture, see [Designing microservices on Azure](../../microservices/index.yml) in the Azure Architecture Center.